dotherightthing/touch-osc/README.md

 Download [TouchOSC app from the App Store](https://apps.apple.com/us/app/touchosc/id1569996730) (USD 9.99, NZD 16.99).
 One purchase enables the download for all of your iDevices.

-Connect your device via USB if possible to reduce latency.
+Connect your device via USB and disable WiFi.
+This minimises latency and reduces the complexity of network connections!

 Open the app.

 Tap on *Editor Network* (WiFi icon) > Client.
 Locate your Mac's name in the list and tap the down arrow to see the address options.

-Locate the address `192.xxx.x.xx:6666` and click *Connect* (I don't know what the other addresses represent and/or if one of them is the USB connection).
+Locate the address `169.xxx.xxx.xx` (this appears at the top of the list and is currently `169.254.248.82`) and click *Connect*.

-This puts your device into Control Surface mode.
-(This is usually accessed via the triangle / *Play* icon).
+This forces your device into Control Surface mode.
+(This is normally accessed via the triangle / *Play* icon).

 **In the desktop editor,** change the *Color* then click away.
-The element color will update on all connected iDevices (regardless of whether they are connected via USB or WiFi).
+The element color will update on all *Client* iDevices (regardless of whether they are connected via USB or WiFi).

 ---